 Especially because of his contemporary medical relevance, the story of Asclepius is fascinating.
 Although he is believed to live over 3200 years ago, the fact that his story lives on to this day indicates the astonishment that came to be known as his life.

-Not just his story lives on, the fact that he is still closely related with the contemporary symbol of medicine is pretty inspiring.
-It is very probable that he and his serpent entwined staff will be the symbol of health for many years to come.
-Well, as long as the U.S. medical organizations won’t start claiming that the Caduceus is the actual symbol of medicine.
+Not just his story lives on, but the fact that he is still closely related to the contemporary symbol of medicine is pretty inspiring.
+It is very probable that he and his serpent-entwined staff will be the symbol of health for many years to come.